 We read up loads on Vagabonds in general and on Blue Water Yachts (the Taiwanese builder) and we chased a good dozen potential condidates...
 Hunting one down at the right price and in right location seemed to take us an age; we looked at boats in the US, Mexico and South America in general, the far East and, closer to home, in Europe.

 After a lot of thought and soul searching, it seemed that for us, being based in North West France (home) and looking for a 47 that needed an extensive 're-fit', we needed to constrain our search to Europe.
-Bringing a a boat back from the U.S. or the far east appeared to be inordinately difficult, expensive and impractical - given that we were looking for a tired yacht in need of a full refit.
-Then, there were the costs involved with visiting any potential boat, arranging and undertaking a detailed survey, making her fit to travel any distance, transferring her from wherever she was to our home port, dealing with any unpaid VAT / TVA, handling the inevitable European importation and 'non-conformity' issues... etc... etc... etc...
+Bringing a a boat back from the U.S. or the far east appeared to be inordinately difficult, expensive and impractical - given that we were looking for a tired yacht in need of an extensive refit.
+Then, there were the costs involved with visiting any potential boat, arranging and undertaking a detailed survey, making her fit to travel any distance, transferring her from wherever she was lying to our home port, dealing with any unpaid VAT / TVA, handling the inevitable European (French) importation and 'non-conformity' issues... etc... etc... etc...

 So...
 Europe it was...